Semi-prorepresentability of formal moduli problems and equivariant structures: Introduction

-However, the notion of semi-universality apparently does not exist in the derived literature.
-Therefore, in this paper, our aim is to introduce such a notion which we shall call ``semi-prorepresentability".
+However, the notion of semi-universality apparently does not exist in the $\infty$-framework.
+A germ of this notion might be retrieved in Manetti's work (cf. \cite[Def.
+2.1]{35}) but it has not still been fully simplicially generalized on the target.
+Therefore, in this paper, our aim is to fully define such a notion which we shall call ``semi-prorepresentability" (cf. Definition \ref{d2.2}).
 This notion should generalize the notion of semi-universality given by M. Schlessinger.
-Then we prove the semi-prorepresentability for a class of formal moduli problems of which the formal moduli problem $\Def_{X_0}$ associated to derived deformations of algebraic schemes or to those of complex compact manifolds (which is a natural extension of the functor $F_{X_0}$ in the derived literature) is a typical example.
+Then we prove the semi-prorepresentability for a class of formal moduli problems of which the formal moduli problem $\Def_{X_0}$ associated to derived deformations of algebraic schemes or to those of complex compact manifolds (which is a natural extension of the functor $F_{X_0}$ in the derived literature) is a typical example (cf. Theorem \ref{t2.2}).
 This gives us an algebraic way to recover the formal existence of semi-universal deformations in the classical setting.
 At last, we will prove a theorem of Rim's type.
 More precisely, we would like to provide a $G$-equivariant structure to the pro-object in $\dg_k$, which semi-prorepresents $\Def_{X_0}$.
-Inspired by the spirit of Lurie's equivalence, we shall carry things out on the corresponding differential graded Lie algebra.
-Once again, Rim's result in the non-derived setting is just an immediate corollary of this.
+Inspired by the spirit of Lurie's equivalence, we shall carry things out on the corresponding differential graded Lie algebra (see Definition \ref{d3.3.3} and Theorem \ref{t2.3}).
+Once again, Rim's result is just an immediate corollary of this.
+All of this could be also somehow regarded as an equivariant version of the classicial Nijenhuis-Richardson's trick (cf. \cite{26}).
+Moreover, while revising the manuscript, we were informed of the existence of the beautiful paper \cite{25} where similar results might be obtained, using a much more modern approach: $L_\infty$-models.